daryakut/hupres/README.md

     export HUPRES_POSTGRES_PORT="5432"
     export HUPRES_POSTGRES_DATABASE_NAME="hupres_prod"

+When developing locally, you'd want to create the create `hupres` user (in AWS it should be created from the UI):

+    createuser --username=postgres --no-superuser --pwprompt --createdb hupres

 Then, run `bash` to reload the environment variables and try accessing the database:

     psql -U $HUPRES_POSTGRES_USERNAME -h $HUPRES_POSTGRES_HOSTNAME -p 5432 -d postgres